-Diversity, Equity, and Inclusion: AACN is a primary advocate for advancing diversity and inclusion within academic nursing.
-AACN's position statement on Diversity, Equity, & Inclusion in Academic Nursing reflects the core interests of AACN Membership.
-To further explore innovative approaches to enhance diversity, AACN has convened the Diversity, Equity, and Inclusion Leadership Network, compromised of AACN faculty members that unite expertise, experience, and guidance for academic nursing.
-Other ongoing projects include the Diversity Leadership Institute, DEI Faculty Tool Kit, Holistic Admissions Tool Kit, and workshops.
-These resources assist colleges and universities to employ a holistic admission process to assemble a diverse class of students with the background, qualities, and skills needed for success in the profession.
+Access, Connection, and Engagement: AACN is a primary advocate for advancing diversity and inclusivity within academic nursing.
+AACN's position statement Diversity, Equity, and Inclusion in Academic Nursing reflect the core interests of AACN Membership.
+To further explore innovative approaches to enhance diversity, AACN has convened the Access, Connection, and Engagement Leadership Network (ACELN), compromised of AACN faculty members that unite expertise, experience, and guidance for academic nursing.
+Other ongoing projects include the new Diversity Tool Kit, Holistic Admissions Tool Kit, workshops, ACE Symposium, and the ACE Leadership Institute.

 Special Projects: AACN actively seeks grant-funding to launch initiatives of special interest to nurse educators at member schools.
 These projects are currently focused on end-of-life nursing care, transitioning to competency-based education, and create a culture of belonging in schools of nursing.
-AACN is working to advance the integration of the Clinical Nurse Leader
+AACN is working to advance the integration of the Clinical Nurse Leader (CNL) role into the healthcare delivery system while promoting the benefits of CNL certification.

-(CNL) role into the healthcare delivery system while promoting the benefits of CNL certification.
 Other ongoing projects include advancing the adoption of nurse residency programs, facilitating the transition to the Doctor of Nursing Practice, and promoting support for the Consensus Model for APRN Regulation.
 For students, AACN launched the Graduate Nursing Student Academy to provide free webinars and resources to those enrolled in master's and doctoral programs and operates NursingCAS, the centralized application service for prospective nursing students.